syue2705/syue2705.github.io/_posts/2018-10-4-learning-phoenix-coming-from-rails-background.markdown

 Yes, I love the direction they are heading with Phoenix.
 Eventhough it is more complex than Rails, but I always feel the complexity is helping me to become a better developer, which is what I am looking for.

 ## 8. Would I recommend this to beginners?
 No, I would still recommend Rails.
 The reason is because of the introduction of context.
-It adds to another level of complexity that I think beginners would find it hard to grasp.
+It adds to another level of complexity that I think beginners would find ddit hard to grasp.
 Having said that, once they are familiar with Rails, I would have no problem in recommending Phoenix.